serverwentdown/alias/README.md

-# Alias middleware
+# Alias plugin

-This middleware eliminates CNAME records from zone apex by making the subsequent resolved records look like they belong to the zone apex.
+This plugin eliminates CNAME records from zone apex by making the subsequent resolved records look like they belong to the zone apex.
 This behaves similarily to [CloudFlare's Zone Flattening](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root).

 Preferrably, this should not be used in favour of the RFC drafts for the new [ANAME](https://tools.ietf.org/html/draft-ietf-dnsop-aname-00) records, but the DNS library used by CoreDNS does not support ANAME records yet.